hithereiamaliff/mcp-datagovmy/README.md

 3. **Leverage Parquet file tools** - Use `parse_parquet_file` to access data directly or `get_parquet_info` for metadata
 4. **Use the hybrid approach** - Static indexes for listing/searching, API calls for details
 5. **Consider dashboard visualization** - For complex data, use the dashboard links provided by `find_dashboard_for_parquet`
+6. **Leverage the multi-provider Malaysian geocoding** - For Malaysian location queries, the system automatically selects the best provider (GrabMaps, Google Maps, or Nominatim) with fallback to Nominatim when no API keys are configured

 Refer to [PROMPT.md](./PROMPT.md) for comprehensive AI integration guidelines.